How To Overcome Trauma

 Yeah.

-Little bit more complex answer would be that if we can, I don’t know if we’ve gotten this far yet.
-But, but if we can approach these things Little by little, in short segments, it will increase our ability to handle them in greater doses so that when they do have a flashback, when they are talking about these things in therapy, that they are coming at it from hopefully, it’s something called the vagal break.
+A more complex answer would be that if we can, I don’t know if we’ve gotten this far yet.
+But, if we can approach these things Little by little, in short segments, it will increase our ability to handle them in greater doses so that when they do have a flashback when they are talking about these things in therapy, they are coming at it from hopefully, it’s something called the vagal break.
 Hopefully, their vagal break is a little bit strong.
 We haven’t gotten that far.
 But yeah, but basically, they’ll be able to handle it.
-The next time we talked about it a little bit easier.
+The next time, we talked about it a little bit easier.

 Bill 4:32

-That’s beautiful, because so that’s a lovely way to start a podcast, by the way.
-And the reason I say there’s a great way to start a podcast is because you’re doing exactly that you’re giving people the opportunity to learn something new, understand the application of what they learned.
-And then when it’s time for them, and they’re feeling brave enough, start applying it to their own experience of trauma, and then have little baby chunks of achievements, things that get through that allows them to get eventually to that higher level challenge that’s causing them the drama in their life.
+That’s beautiful because that’s a lovely way to start a podcast, by the way.
+I say there’s a great way to start a podcast because you’re doing precisely that: allowing people to learn something new and understand the application of what they learned.
+And then when it’s time for them, and they’re feeling brave enough, start applying it to their own experience of Trauma, and then have baby chunks of achievements, things that get through that allows them to get eventually to that higher level challenge that’s causing them the drama in their life.

-Yep, learning these things can just by themselves can be so illuminating.
-And so normalising and reduce the amount of fear and blame and self judgement.
+Yep, learning these things just by themselves can be so illuminating.
+And so normalizing and reducing fear, and blah, me and self-judgment.
 And that alone is a huge relief.
-Because it’s like you’ve lived through the trauma, the trauma still lives within you.
-People are having nightmares about it, they’re having flashbacks during the day.
+Because it’s like you’ve lived through the Trauma, it still lives within you.
+People are having nightmares about it; they’re having flashbacks during the day.
 So that’s already there.
-Plus, they have all this, like self judgement and blame and shame.
+They have all this, like self-judgment, blame, and shame.
 And you know, I should have done this, I should have done that.
-If we can at least bring a new level of education and alleviate those thoughts of it was my fault sort of stuff.
-If we can at least alleviate that.
-Just by learning information that can be very healing, I get messages from people saying, like this, just hearing this was it was a big deal for me.
+If we can at least bring a new level of education and alleviate those thoughts, it was my fault.
+Suppose we can at least lessen that.
+Just by learning information that can be very healing, I get messages from people saying like this: Just hearing this was a big deal for me.

 Bill 6:01

-It’s a big deal, because now they starting to learn what they didn’t know they needed to know.
+It’s a big deal because they are starting to learn what they didn’t know they needed to know.
 And having that awareness is just a brilliant thing.
-Because imagine the first time you going through life, majority of your life experiencing something and then you learn something you didn’t know you needed to know to help in the healing.
-And that is often I see with the people that I coach and the people that I speak to about stroke, I see that that first thing then starts to expand and become this next thing.
+Imagine the first time you go through life, the majority of your life experiencing something, and then you learn something you didn’t know you needed to know to help heal.
+And that is often I see with the people I coach and the people I speak to about stroke; I see that that first thing starts to expand and become this thing.
 And the Curiosity takes over.
-And it’s like, well, if I if that was good for me, and I realised that now, what’s the next thing that I need to find?
+And it’s like if that was good for me, and I realized that now, what’s the next thing I need to find?

-But I’ve heard that from people who tell me that I’m not quite ready to get to the next one.
-And I see that in the stats, there is a drop off and then once people get the episode two is pretty much it stays, you know, look at the stats sort of stay pretty much flat as far as people aren’t dropping off as far as listenership.
-But uh, yeah, if we can get a little bit of curiosity going.
+But I’ve heard that from people telling me I’m not quite ready to get to the next one.
+And I see that there is a drop-off in the stats, and then once people get the episode two, it stays, you know, look at the stats remain pretty much flat as far as p, opping off as far as listenership.
+But, uh, yeah, if we can get some curiosity going.
 I think it’s like a snowball effect.
-And that, you know, eventually they may be open to therapy, or meditation or yoga or whatever that looks like for them as far as their healing process.
+And that, you know, eventually, they may be open to therapy, meditation, yoga, or whatever that looks like regarding their healing process.

 Bill 8:12